SpendNode Rating

 | Net annual return | +GBP 100 |

-Her verdict: "I compared this to KAST Pengu which would earn GBP 360/year at 6%.
-More than triple.
-But KAST is custodial and I am not comfortable with that after reading about exchange collapses.
+Her verdict: "I compared this to KAST's free Standard tier and the Pengu-branded version.
+On headline math, 2% points plus 4% $MOVE looks much richer than Tria's 1.5%.
+But KAST is custodial and the rewards are more token-heavy.
 For a self-custodial card at just GBP 20/year, GBP 100/year net return plus $2,000 Price Protection and $10,000 Purchase Protection is solid value.
 I am testing for 3 months before deciding if Signature ($109, 4.5%) is worth the upgrade."

 Scenario 3: Marco (Milan Freelancer, EUR 1,500/month spending)